lnflash/ibex-plugin/README.md

 This open-source project is an add-on to the [galoy](https://github.com/GaloyMoney/galoy) instance.
 The goal is to have a modular addition to the galoy backend, so that a frontend application can have the option of using a custodial BTC or USD wallet from the IBEX API.
+## Complete
+- Complete initial devleopment of API
 ## TODO:
-- [ ] Complete initial devleopment of API, Resolvers, GraphQL Schema, MongoDB Documents, Redis, and Apollo Server
 - [ ] Unit test and create mock data
-- [ ] create test scripts for all
+- [ ] Create test scripts for all API
-- [ ] Submit PR to main galoy repository to allow for plugins
+- [ ] Create swagger API documentation

 ## Contributing